 For most homeowners, winter's cold weather means adjusting your thermostat to maintain a comfortable temperature.
 This, of course, raises your energy bill, so it's common to lower the thermostat when leaving for work each day.
 What you might not realize is this potentially makes life in the home difficult for those left behind — your pets.
 If you're interested in learning about how to keep pets comfortable while also controlling your energy bills, it helps to know more about how your pet's body works.

 Like their human owners, dogs and cats do not respond well to abrupt temperature changes, so be careful when bringing them from very cold weather into a warm house.

-In addition to the size of the animal, other aspects of a pet's physical composition play an important role in its ability to regulate temperature.
-Many animals will grow a "winter coat," but the protection this coat provides against the cold depends heavily on the breed of animal.
-Short-haired pets with smooth coats are naturally less insulated and more susceptible to temperature changes than longer-haired, shaggier animals.
+Several aspects of a pet's physical composition play an important role in its ability to regulate body temperature.
+Their coats provide them with insulation that keeps them comfortable, but some pets' coats are not able to provide as much temperature regulation.
+Short-haired pets with smooth coats are more susceptible to temperature changes than longer-haired, shaggier animals.

 Panting is another way pets regulate their body temperature.
 Panting doesn't necessarily mean they are uncomfortable; It just means their internal cooling mechanism has kicked in.2 Dogs are not the only ones who pant; cats do too if it gets very hot.